Deep-MI/fsqc/README.md

-The goal of the `qatools-python` project is to create a modular and extensible software package that provides quantitative metrics and visual information for the quality control of FreeSurfer-processed MR images.
+The goal of the `qatools-python` project is to create a modular and extensible software package that provides quantitative metrics and visual information for the quality control of FreeSurfer- or Fastsurfer-processed MR images.
 The package is currently under development, and new features are continuously added.

 New features will initially be available in the development branch (`freesurfer-module-dev`) of this toolbox and will be included in the main branch (`freesurfer-module-releases`)